 Cotton, not sure who doesn’t love cotton, for me these feel like they are just my daily underwear.
 Add to that the fact that they come in all sorts of cool patterns like emojis and unicorns (to name a few) and I find these brighten my day every time.

 Things to Think About

-If you have a hospital birth please be aware that the nurses may be trained to monitor your blood loss by how it looks on a disposable pad so you may want to keep that in mind when choosing your prints (swirly or busy
+If you have a hospital birth please be aware that the medical staff may be trained to monitor your blood loss by how it looks on a disposable pad so you might want to keep that in mind when choosing your prints (swirly or busy

 Also if you are doing a hospital birth you will want to ensure you have a good sized wet bag packed so you can keep them together and make sure no one accidentally makes off with any of your pretties.
 And some hospitals may have rules about this ( check in advance if you can).
 You may not be